November 2013: Our Txiki (pictured in the photo below) received a silver medal in the World Cheese Awards, held in England on November 27!

 Laura Werlin, author of The New American Cheese and Laura Werlin's Cheese Essentials

-You can buy Baserri and Txiki at Cowgirl Creamery in their three shops in Point Reyes Station, at the Ferry Building in San Francisco and in Washington D.C.
+You can buy Baserri and Txiki at Cowgirl Creamery in their shops in Point Reyes Station, at the Ferry Building in San Francisco.

 Other shops in San Francisco that carry our cheese include BiRite Market, Mission Cheese, Canyon Market, Say Cheese, Local Mission Market, Rainbow Grocery, Little Vine, Cheese Plus, Lucca Delicatessen, and Salumeria.